corvette performance modifications

 Nitrous Oxide Systems, now a division of Holley, makes a safe, reliable nitrous setup for the C5.

+The entire system once installed with all the goodies is completely automated.
 In non computerized engines nitrous if not installed and set up correctly will in all probability fry the engine.
 We know a few engine re-builders that do a brisk business in piston and head gasket repairs due to improperly installed and poorly calibrated nitrous setups.
+The C5 is very forgiving in that respect as the computer can compensate for lean out conditions created by injecting laughing gas into the air box.

-(Check out our MANUAL for the full scoop on nitrous)
+(Check out our MANUAL for the full scoop on nitrous).

 The Bottom Line